 The DCI module is configured for I2S mode by writing a value of 0x01 to the COFSM<1:0> control bits in the DCICON1 SFR.
-When operating in the I2S mode, the DCI module generates frame synchronization signals with a 50% duty cycle.
-Each edge of the frame synchronization signal marks the boundary of a new data word transfer.
-The DCI module will transmit the Right Channel data first (COFS signal will be high) followed by the Left Channel data (COFS signal will be low).
-The user software must also select the frame length and data word size using the COFSG and WS control bits in DCICON2.
+When operating in the I2S mode, the DCI module generates FS signals with a 50% duty cycle.
+Each edge of the FS signal marks the boundary of a new data word transfer.
+The user software must also select the frame length and data word size using the COFSG<3:0> and WS<3:0> control bits in the DCICON2 register.